-- d. the unique characteristics and implications of the selected valuation bases; and - e. any restrictions on assets or capital that are not otherwise reflected in the valuation bases. - 3.4 Risk Capital Target or Risk Capital Threshold-When the actuary assists in the design of or the review of the appropriateness or applicability of risk capital target(s) or risk capital threshold(s) the actuary should reflect the following (on a historical, current, and prospective basis, as appropriate): - a. the valuation bases; - b. management's objectives for capital (such as return on equity, insurer stability, acquisition plans, and infrastructure investment) and reasons they could change; - c. normal and adverse economic environments; - d. the time horizon over which the capital is assessed; - e. the methods used to aggregate results, including diversification benefits and the uncertainty of the interdependence among the risks; and - f. alignment with any existing risk appetite and risk tolerance. - 3.5 Additional Considerations Regarding Risk Capital Target or Risk Capital Threshold-The actuary should consider, or may rely on others who have considered, the following: - a. the approach used to determine the "sufficient" level of capital (such as factors, historical averages, and economic capital models), as well as the uncertainty inherent in the approach; - b. the relative merits of using a range for the risk capital target versus a single number; - c. whether the insurer will be able to access additional capital if and when needed, including the fungibility and liquidity of sources of capital that are internal to a group of insurers; - d. the risk capital targets and risk capital thresholds that are in use by the various members of the group; and - e. the relationship of risk capital targets and risk capital thresholds established by management and external stakeholders (such as rating agencies), as well as regulatory capital requirements, to the current capital and risks of the insurer.
+- d. the unique characteristics and implications of the selected valuation bases; and - e. any restrictions on assets or capital that are not otherwise reflected in the valuation bases. - 3.4 Risk Capital Target or Risk Capital Threshold-When the actuary assists in the design of or the review of the appropriateness or applicability of risk capital target(s) or risk capital threshold(s) the actuary should reflect the following (on a historical, current, and prospective basis, as appropriate): - a. the valuation bases; - b. management's objectives for capital (such as return on equity, insurer stability, acquisition plans, and infrastructure investment) and reasons they could change; - c. normal and adverse economic environments; - d. the time horizon over which the capital is assessed; - e. the methods used to aggregate results, including diversification benefits and the uncertainty of the interdependence among the risks; and - f. alignment with any existing risk appetite and risk tolerance. - 3.5 Additional Considerations Regarding The actuary should consider, or may re a. the approach used to determine historical averages, and econcinherent in the approach;

+b. the relative merits of using a number;